How to Find a Book Publisher: A Quick Guide for Aspiring Authors

 When we talk about finding a publisher, it’s important to clarify what that entails.
 For many authors, particularly in traditional publishing, this process doesn’t involve directly connecting with publishers.
 Instead, it means securing a literary agent who will act as your advocate and negotiator.
 However, there are other pathways, such as working with independent presses, small publishers, or hybrid publishers.
 Each option has its pros and cons, and the best choice depends on your book, your goals, and your needs as an author.

-(To learn more about the difference between traditional and self-publishing and how to decide between the two, read our blog What Ways Can You Publish a Book?)
+To learn more about the difference between traditional and self-publishing and how to decide between the two, read our blog How to Publish a Book: a Go-To Guide for Aspiring Authors.

 The Conventional Path: Securing a Literary Agent